zbalkan/NtfsReader/README.md

 # NtfsReader

+This fork tries to update the NtfsReader project for personal projects.
+It is not meant for distribution.

 Modifications:
 - source on Github instead of sourceforge
 - netstandard2.0 targetting project file added to allow library to be consumed from .NET Core